Sport Medicine & Injury Clinic in Chicago

 The professionals at La Clínica’s Chicago chiropractic and sports injury centers begin your treatment with a targeted physical evaluation.
 Our staff uses imaging technologies and physical testing to determine the extent of damage and whether or not surgery is necessary.

-From there, our team of skilled clinicians and technicians advise you on the best protocols for strengthening and healing the areas impacted by the injury.
+From there, our team of skilled sports medicine clinicians and technicians advise you on the best protocols for strengthening and healing the areas impacted by the injury.

 Sports injury is a blanket term that refers to any injury that happens during intense or challenging physical activity.
 There are several types of varying injuries that we include in that category.
 If you think you’ve experienced any of these sports injuries, that’s when it’s time to see a doctor.